vmware-tanzu-labs/cf-mgmt/docs/config/add-space/README.md

-  --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     App Instance Limit for a space --app-task-limit=                         App Task Limit for a space
+  --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     App Instance Limit for a space --app-task-limit=                         App Task Limit for a space --log-rate-limit-bytes-per-second=        Log Rate limit per app for a space

 developer:
   --developer-ldap-user=                    Ldap User to add, specify multiple times